wmcaeddy/JavascriptWebSDKV11/README.md

 **Prerequisite**: Initialize the SDK (see [Initialize and Start the SDK](#initialize-and-start-the-sdk))

 - This code is used for live capture; live detection, frame analysis, and auto capture of documents.
 After capture, it also processes the image.
-- AcuantCameraUI is the default implementation of the UI and uses AcuantCamera to access the device’s native camera via WebRTC.
+- AcuantCameraUI is the default implementation of the UI and uses AcuantCamera to access the device's native camera via WebRTC.

 ### Start Live Capture